IsaacScript/isaac-steam-workshop-upload/README.md

 ### How-To

 `steamcmd` can be run on either Windows or Linux, but we recommend that you use Linux.
-From a fresh Ubuntu Server, perform the following steps:
+From a fresh Ubuntu Server, run the following script:

 ```bash
 curl -o- https://raw.githubusercontent.com/IsaacScript/isaac-steam-workshop-upload/main/get_steamcmd_credentials.sh | bash